-It was my idea, the camping trip.
+The camping trip was my idea.
 I had so many great memories of camping over the years: with my family, with the Boy Scouts, with my college buddies.
 We’d find some remote spot in the woods, then spend a week just doing … nothing.
 I wanted Liz to experience that, to get her to unplug from everything for once.
 Her phone.
 Her email.
 Her social media accounts.
 To just stop and live.

 Liz didn’t want to go, of course.
 She wanted to jaunt off to some exotic location, seizing the last chance to travel together before we embarked on our next great adventure: parenthood.
 A “babymoon,” she called it.
 She envisioned a romantic getaway to Cabo, or Paris, or Tuscany, or any Instagram-friendly destination that would stoke her followers’ envy.
 Something that didn’t involve sleeping in a tent and fighting off mosquitoes.
 Or bears.